mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Hanh, Thich Nhat.
 The Heart of the Buddha's Teaching (p.
 39).
 Potter/Ten Speed/Harmony/Rodale.
 Kindle Edition.
 ```

-By the time you turn  the third turning of the wheel you
+When the wheel is turned for the third time, the practitioner actually stops using and consuming the things that are causing their suffering.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4MDAxMzQyNSwtMjA4NTc5OTk2Nyw0Mz
+eyJoaXN0b3J5IjpbMTk5NzExNjA3MCwtMjA4NTc5OTk2Nyw0Mz
 U4MTAzMjcsOTczOTEyMzYyLDE1ODYzNjE3NTYsNDU1MjU1MTIw
 LDE2NjA5MjU2MDIsMTM5MTc1MzgyLDg0MTgxMzU1LC0xMjE1NT
 A4MTA5LDIzNjY1MzQ2NSwxMjk2ODA0MjYsMjA0Njk4NzkxMCwt